 Stephen H. Chou, Psy.D. advises the FlexSchool team on new 2e research and evaluates psychological evaluations.
 He is a licensed clinical psychologist at the Summit Center and at his private practice in Burlingame, CA. In addition, Dr. Chou leads Summit Center’s doctoral training program, and is an adjunct professor with the University of Denver.
 Dr. Chou is a past board member of Supporting the Emotional Needs of Gifted (SENG).
 He has specialties in Family/Child and Multicultural/Community counseling and psychological assessment, especially within the field of giftedness that was developed at his private practice and in conjunction with The Nueva School.
 For more information about Steven, please see leadership team page.

 Some FlexSchool students may have suffered from anxiety and depression in former academic settings.
 Many find that symptoms decrease in a challenging yet supportive and safe academic environment.
 We are not an appropriate setting for students with behavioral issues who need a team trained to support their needs.

 Course Catalog for 2017-2018

 FlexSchool has the ability to offer over 100 different courses in core subject areas, electives, as well as custom-designed classes.
 We hire educators who not only meet our students where they are academically and emotionally but they are also content experts in their fields.
 Through our innovative use of technology, we are able to offer any of our courses in-person or through our live online learning program.
 All courses not currently being offered in a group setting are available privately.
-For full course descriptions, please contact us.
+For full course descriptions and current group classes, please contact us.